Anthony Constantino: 2022–present: Modeling, acting endeavors

 Constantino's career began in 2022, when he signed with the Otto Models agency in Los Angeles.
 He posed for The Perfect Man magazine section of L'Homme Nu.
 In July 2024, he modeled the official uniform of the Philippine delegation at the 2024 Summer Olympics in Paris.
 The uniform, a barong, was designed by Francis Libiran.
 In June and July, he posed for a few photoshoots in the Filipino fashion magazine Parcinq as well.
 In December, he appeared as a "red flag" love interest in Esnyr's Highschool (Note: sic]) Hell Week online series and as a waiter in an episode of the American show The Sex Lives of College Girls.

 On April 8, 2025, Constantino signed with Sparkle.
 Since moving to the Philippines, he has signed with DT Model Management, also based in Los Angeles, and Main Models in Manila.
 On June 18, he was one of the guests at the 15th Mega Ball.
 On June 20, he also appeared as a guest on the morning talk show Unang Hirit.
 On August 6, he was a guest at Vogue Philippines' Vogue Studios Launch Party.
 He appeared again on Unang Hirit on August 12.
 In the same month, he was a guest at an exclusive Louis Vuitton event at Greenbelt, previewing the brand's Fall/Winter 2025 Men's Collection.
 Constantino himself wore items from the collection during the event.
 On August 22, he starred in the music video for "Marupok" by Jenzen Guino.
 In the video, he and Shuvee Etrata portray a couple who slowly fall in love after filming a commercial together.

-Personal life

-Constantino is courting Filipino model and actress Shuvee Etrata.
-Etrata developed a crush on him after watching the Highschool series.
-The two followed each other on social media and Constantino began to romantically pursue her.
-However, Etrata explained that "it's the worst thing you could do to a man—saying yes, and then telling him you're entering PBB (Pinoy Big Brother)."
+In May 2026, he became a trend to Exploring Manila.